aeszyman/capstone/syllabus.md

 **February 14**

-Please submit a introduction and a conclusion.
+Please submit an introduction and a conclusion.

 Please submit a revised chapter.